 Continuing Education Activity

-Acute intermittent porphyria is a rare autosomal dominant disease, characterized by a deficiency of hydroxymethylbilane synthase (HMBS).
+Acute intermittent porphyria is a rare autosomal dominant disease characterized by a deficiency of hydroxymethylbilane synthase (HMBS).
 It presents with abdominal pain, nausea, vomiting, peripheral neuropathy, and seizures.
 Treatment for acute attacks is intravenous heme.
 Definitive treatment is an orthotopic liver transplant.
-This activity gives an overview of the etiology, clinical presentation, evaluation, management, and treatment of the disease.
+This activity gives an overview of the etiology, clinical presentation, evaluation, management, and treatment of the disease by an interprofessional team.

 - Identify the etiology of acute intermittent porphyria.